-While seeking the aviation management with flight program degree, students can also choose an option of graduating with a specialization in Air Traffic Control.
+In addition to the option of flight training, the aviation management degree program offers another option to graduate with a specialization in Air Traffic Control (ATC).
 The ATC specialization meets the requirements of the Federal Aviation Administration’s (FAA) Air Traffic-Collegiate Training Initiative (AT-CTI) program and is FAA-approved.
-Graduates of the program may be eligible to bypass the Air Traffic Basics Course at the FAA Academy.
+Graduates of the program are often eligible to bypass the Air Traffic Basics Course at the FAA Academy.
 The program gives you 21 credit hours of focused coursework in areas such as aerodynamics, meteorology, and safety.

 Studying aviation at Florida Tech affords you the benefits of a larger school (such as world-class faculty members and high-quality course curriculum) in a close-knit academic community offering small class sizes and one-on-one time with professors.
 Unlike most aviation management universities, you’ll form professional relationships with your flight instructors.